*There may be affiliate links in this post. (Please see our legal pages, link in the footer, for more information.)

-I have a bit of a love-hate relationship with setting goals.
+I have a bit of a love-hate relationship with setting goals where my blog is concerned.

-I love thinking and planning about things I want to accomplish in my life, but I always struggled with actually making these things a reality.
+I love thinking and planning about things I want to accomplish, but I always struggled with actually making these things a reality.

 Until recently that is.

-You see, I was setting these amazing goals, but I had no plan on how to actually reach them…
+You see, I was setting these amazing goals, but I was not creating a plan on how to actually reach them…

 But I figured it out, and now I’m hitting those goals like you wouldn’t believe.